OneDeadKey/arsenik/kanata/README.md

 Installation
 --------------------------------------------------------------------------------

-- To get Arsenik, check out this repository with Git or [download it][1].
+- To get Arsenik, check out this repository with Git or [download it][Download Arsenik].
 - Launch `kanata.kbd` with Kanata.
-  - You can install Kanata by downloading a [pre-built executable][2].
+  - You can install Kanata by downloading a
+  [pre-built executable][Download Kanata].
   - Follow the installation details of your operating system.

 <details>